 We each have two round ligaments, one on either side of the abdominal area.
 These ligaments start at the bottom of the groin, fan outward, and connect at the hip area to support the abdominals.
 As the uterus grows during pregnancy, these ligaments stretch to become tighter and thinner, like a rubber band being stretched.
 The stretching can cause tension and pain in the abdominal area.

-Round ligament pain typically starts in the second trimester, though you may not feel it until the third trimester if you’re not carrying as far out.
+Round ligament pain typically starts in the middle of the second trimester, though you may not feel it until the third trimester if you’re not carrying as far out.
 It’s very common, though not all women will experience it.
 Most of the time, it does go away later in the pregnancy.

 What Does Round Ligament Pain Feel Like?